sadhiin/interview-question-creator-gen-ai/README.md

 3. **Using the Application**
    1. Upload your PDF document
-   2. Wait for processing (time depends on document size)
+   2. Monitor the processing status
    3. Review generated questions and answers
-   4. Download the CSV output
+   4. Download the CSV output or view in-browser table

 ## 📚 API Endpoints